usgs/wdfn-blog/content/WaterAlert_Transition.md

 <div class="usa-accordion usa-accordion--bordered" aria-multiselectable="true">

 <!--- Common Questions START -->
-<h1 class="usa-accordion__heading"><button class="usa-accordion__button" aria-expanded="false" aria-controls="a2">
+<h1 class="usa-accordion__heading"><button class="usa-accordion__button" aria-expanded="true" aria-controls="a2">
 Why can't you just transfer my alerts automatically? <!--- 🚢🛥⛴🚀 -->
 </button></h1>
 <div id="a2" class="usa-accordion__content">
 <!--- ------------- -->

 We wish we could!
 We know it would make a lot of our users happy.
 But, we can't for one big reason: users will have to login to NextGen WaterAlert.
 Because login is required, we are not able to automatically transfer alerts since the user's account needs to be set up first -- and that account set up, or login, must be done by the user.
-For public users who don't already have login.gov, the process to create an account is simple and easy.
+For public users who don't already have [login.gov](https://www.login.gov/), the process to create an account is simple and easy.
 Thank you for understanding!
 </div>

 <!--- Common Questions START -->